My Child Is Smart but Can't Focus: How Can I Help?

 How to help your child improve their focus

-- Learn mindfulness practices together — It’s never too early to learn how to be present and aware of your thoughts and feelings.
-Mindfulness practices, such as intentional breathing or belly breathing, can help your child clear their mind as a way to sharpen their focus on a task or situation.
-You can do these practices together at home.
-It can help them learn self-control and reduce distractions in environments where they need to focus, such as a lesson in class.
+• Learn mindfulness practices together — Speaking of modeling for our children, mindfulness practice is a fantastic tool to model.
+It’s truly never too early to learn how to be present and aware of your thoughts and feelings, so even if you're new to mindfulness practices, such as intentional breathing or belly breathing, it's worth the effort to learn!
+Science have proven the multitude of benefits of a mindfulness practice, including helping your child clear their mind, which helps sharpen their focus on a task or situation.
+It can also help them learn self-control and reduce distractions in environments where they need to focus, such as during a lesson in class.

-- Break it down — One of the most effective strategies for increasing focus and reducing overwhelm is by “chunking,” or breaking one task down into smaller steps.
-Limit the directions and organize them as single, manageable steps.
-Your child is likely to focus more efficiently when they don’t try to multitask or remember too much information at one time.
+• Break it down — One of the most effective strategies for increasing focus and reducing overwhelm is by “chunking,” or breaking one larger task down into smaller steps.
+Work with your child to simplify directions in a school assignment (such as an essay) or home responsibility (such as cleaning their room) and organize them as a list of small, manageable steps.
+Your child is likely to focus more efficiently when they don’t try to multitask or remember too much information or steps at one time.

 The importance of focus for your child’s future

-Focus is often seen as one of the pillars of your child’s educational success.
-But the importance of focus goes beyond their schoolwork.
+Focus is often seen as one of the keys to your child’s educational success.
+But the importance of focus goes beyond today and their schoolwork or home responsibilities.
 Helping your child improve their focus can provide them with lifelong benefits that will strengthen their productivity, relationships, and stress management.

-Here’s how improving your child’s focus now will benefit their overall quality of life:
+Here’s how helping your child to improve their focus now will benefit their overall quality of life:

 Beyond BookSmart can help your child increase their focus and recognize their potential